 - Gluten-free Lasagna with Lentils and Sausage

-If you love this dish then you'll also love this other Greek favourite, Spanakopita, a flavorful spinach pie wrapped in layers of crispy, flaky phyllo dough.
+If you love this dish, then you’ll also love this other Greek favorite, Spanakopita, a flavorful spinach pie wrapped in layers of crispy, flaky phyllo dough.

 Vegan Pastitsio (Greek Lasagna)